 Credit Card: Another way to earn even more points is to of course make all these purchases via your banking co-branded Qantas Frequent Flyer credit card.
 But that is a whole topic on itself so keep reading…

 We have a co-branded ANZ Frequent Flyer credit card which we use for all our purchases.
-We even put things like the girl’s school fees and just pay off the card each month.
+We even put things like the girl’s school fees on it and just pay off the card each month.
 It means that every dollar we spend has more value as we are gaining points on every dollar spent.

 Which card is best for you really depends on your own circumstances and I suggest doing some research on your options before jumping in.